 It wasn’t until several months after moving to Hong Kong that I first tried Lai Cha, Cantonese for ‘milk tea’.
 By then I’d begun exploring the local food more bravely by venturing into the canteen-style fast food chains that dominated the city.
 Not knowing much Cantonese, it was easy to point to the menu board for what I wanted.

-No other food or drink symbolizes my Hong Kong experience quite like Lai Cha.
-It’s the first thing I tell people I miss about Hong Kong.
-Maybe I’ve a soft spot for it being one of the first things I learnt to order in Cantonese.
+No other food or drink came to symbolize my Hong Kong experience as much.
+“Lai Cha,” I answer whenever someone asks me what I miss about living there since moving away.
+Maybe I’ve a soft spot for it, being the first thing I eventually learnt to order in Cantonese.

 Writing this has made me very sentimental about Hong Kong.
-The city I essentially grew up in is under real threat from gentrification and aggressive commercial interests.
-Astronomical rents are forcing out many small businesses in favor of big chains.
-The chaa chan teng won’t ever completely disappear but I wonder in 10 or 15 years if I’ll be able to enjoy a cup of Lai Cha in quite the same way.
+Lai Cha and the chaa chan teng won’t disappear any time soon, but I wonder if in ten or fifteen years I’ll be able to savor them both in quite the same way.

 Have you ever tried Lai Cha?
 I’d love to hear in the comments!

 Photo of Lai Cha being poured through a silk stocking by I, K.C.
 Tang, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1221015